cityofaustin/janis/docs/TranslationWorkflow.md

 Open your downloaded file in a text editor.
 I use SublimeText, but you can use any text editing application (TextEdit or Notepad are default applications for Macs and PCs respectively) that your computer may have.

 Paste the code below at the bottom of your file, and then save your file.

 Note, I am not proud of this code.
-Do not code like this for your own well-being.
+Do not write code like this for your own well-being and for preservation of your friendships.

 ```
 <style type="text/css">